TylerWaugh01/TylerWaugh01/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Javascript Matching Game and Bootstrap website
+- 🔭 I’m currently working on a Javascript Games and a Bootstrap website
 - 🌱 I’m currently learning Bootstrap with Nucamp!
 - 👯 I’m looking to collaborate on any and all projects.
 - 🤔 I’m looking for help with everything!
 You can always learn more.